Get Involved in Research

 Faculty mentors should note their short acknowledgment of support here (link to be updated ASAP) by March 31, 2024.

 Human Ecology Summer Research Stipends for Undergraduates

-The College of Human Ecology provides a limited number of $6,000 summer research stipends to CHE undergraduates who will be involved in full-time summer research with a CHE faculty member.
+Cornell Human Ecology (CHE) provides a limited number of $6,000 summer research stipends to CHE undergraduates who will be involved in full-time summer research with a CHE faculty member.
 Both the student and the faculty member must be in CHE.

-All currently enrolled - Spring 2023 - CHE students may apply provided that they have a CHE faculty research advisor, are enrolled full-time, are in good academic standing, and will be continuing as CHE undergraduate students in the fall semester.
-Students must be available for a full-time, 8-week summer research position.
+All currently enrolled (Spring 2024) CHE students may apply provided that they have a CHE faculty research advisor, are enrolled full-time, are in good academic standing, and will be continuing as a CHE undergraduate student in the fall semester.
+Students must be available for a full-time, eight-week summer research position.
 Simultaneous enrollment in courses is not permitted.
 Students must submit either weekly reflections or short reports at the end of the research experience.
-In addition, students often participate in a short presentation at the end of the summer, time to be announced.
+In addition, students present a summary of their work at the end of the summer.

-Application deadline for 2023 is Friday, February 24, 5:00 p.m.
+Application deadline for 2024 is TBA.
 Application forms and instructions are available here (link info to be updated ASAP) .

-The Human Ecology Alumni Association awards grants annually to undergraduates who wish to further the three objectives of the college: research, teaching, and outreach.
-Grants typically range from $500 - $1,000.
+The Human Ecology Alumni Association awards HEAA Student Grants annually to undergraduates who wish to further the three objectives of the college: research, teaching, and outreach.
+Grants typically range from $500 to $1,000.